 Antigua works best when it isn’t rushed.

-Give it time to acclimatise, hike, recover, and actually enjoy the town itself — and it becomes more than just a stop on the map.
+Give it time to acclimatise, hike, recover, and actually enjoy the city itself — and it becomes more than just a stop on the map.

 It becomes one of the places people remember most from their time in Guatemala.